buggyrace/buggy-race-about/docs/customising/social.md

 {: .navigation}
 **Admin** → **Config** → Config:**Social**

-You can add up to to four links to external sites, which are displayed on the home page and on the footer of the tech notes.
+You can add up to four links to external sites, which are displayed on the home page and on the footer of the tech notes.
 These are useful for linking to social media sites or other pages that are related to your course.